sancovp/largechain/level_1_1_omnitool.md

-invoice = GenerateInvoiceLC(customer_id=42,
+invoice = GenerateInvoiceLC__agentic_call__(customer_id=42,
                             omnitool=True,
                             chain_to="crm.send_slack_alert",
                             addtl_prompt="and append 'yarg matey' at the end") -->

-GenerateInvoiceAgent: calls generate_invoice with customer_id=42 becuase that is all the data here and apparently what this does, then calls omnitool(CrmSendSlackAlertTool, params={...}) # contextualize based on what the response is from generate_invoice, maybe that is already an agentic invoice generator or something, idk.
+calls generate_invoice with customer_id=42 becuase that is all the data here and apparently what this does, then calls GenerateInvoiceAgent with that info (we just made an invoice for customer 42), then calls omnitool(CrmSendSlackAlertTool, params={...}) # contextualize based on what the response is from generate_invoice, maybe that is already an agentic invoice generator or something, idk.
+This is a terrible example because you dont need the agent to generate anything in between the calls, they could easily just chain normally
 -> Responds with dict

 {